conversant/disruptor/README.md

 ```$ mvn -U clean package```

-# Conversant Disruptor is now on Maven Central
+# Conversant Disruptor is on Maven Central

 Maven users can incorporate Conversant Disruptor the usual way.